Reviewing Vintage Wine Estates (VWE) & Its Rivals

 Profitability

-This table compares Vintage Wine Estates and its rivals’ net margins, return on equity and return on assets.
+This table compares Vintage Wine Estates and its peers’ net margins, return on equity and return on assets.

 |Net Margins